 The SF LGBT Center is a local nonprofit organization providing economic services, youth services, community programs and more to the LGBTQIA+ community of San Francisco.
 You’ve surely seen their bright purple building at 1800 Market Street, which makes quite a statement!

-Juan Manuel Carmona (@manuel165) and Simon Malvaez (@simonmalvaez) talented local artists belonging to the Queer and Latinx communities of SF, painted this colorful mural depicting both local and international Queer heroes, or “Queeroes,” with special focus on their connections to the Latinx community.
+Juan Manuel Carmona (@manuel165) and Simon Malvaez (@simonmalvaez), two talented local artists belonging to the Queer and Latinx communities of SF, painted this colorful mural depicting both local and international Queer heroes, or “Queeroes,” with special focus on their connections to the Latinx community.
+Colors were chosen from the Progress Pride Flag.

 The Queeroes mural includes Chavela Vargas, Freddie Mercury, Frida Kahlo, Harvey Milk, James Baldwin, Juanita MORE!, Keith Haring, Honey Mahogany, Marsha P. Johnson, Sister Roma, Sylvia Rivera and Willi Ninja.
 All of these people have played essential roles in shaping Queer history both locally and globally.
 Although it’s impossible to do justice to each of these icons in just a paragraph, here’s a quick summary of each featured Queero for the next time you pass by the Center: